 MUS 112 Theory of Music II (3-0) 3 hrs.
-Harmony, counterpoint, and analysis, with emphasis on 18th and 19th century techniques; basic principles of art of musical composition.
+Provides harmony, counterpoint, and analysis, with emphasis on the 18th and 19th century techniques; basic principles of art of musical composition.
 Written assignments, historical examples, individual research problems, and complete process of writing, preparing, and bringing to performance with voices and instruments specific individual and group projects in musical composition.